Facilities Fees and Fines

 Anyone found responsible for relocating furniture at any time will be fined $50 for each occurrence.
 This applies throughout the contracted residency as well as during post-checkout inspection.

 Residents must follow specific procedures when officially checking out of a room.
 This information is widely distributed at checkout times and should be read carefully.
 HRL staff is available to answer any questions that may arise during this time.
-Students will be charged for leaving at unscheduled times, failing to attend the CLOM (Community Life Orientation Meeting), not signing paperwork, or failing to return room keys.
-Fines range from $25-$200.
+Students will be charged for leaving at unscheduled times, failing to attend the CLOM (Community Life Orientation Meeting), or not signing paperwork.
+Fines range from $25-$200, or more.

 Improper Facilities Use

 Students are not allowed on the roof of any building.
-A minimum fine of $100 will be assessed to each student present, and residents will be responsible for any damage that may have occurred as a result of their presence on the roof.
+A minimum fine of $100 will be assessed for each student present, and residents will be responsible for any damage that may have occurred as a result of their presence on the roof.
 The same restrictions and fines apply to attics and crawl spaces.
 Using a window as a door is strictly prohibited and will result in a $25 fine for each incident.
-Fines for improper facilities use range from $25-$200.
+Fines for improper facility use range from $25-$200, or more.

 Residents who leave their belongings in a room past their designated checkout time will be assessed a fine.
 Abandoned items will be disposed of or donated.
 If prior arrangements have been made with the HRL, the resident will be responsible for any charges associated with packing and shipping.
 The University is not responsible for any damaged or lost belongings.

 Residents are fined for a single disruptive noise incident or for repeated disregard for the quiet hours policy.
 Repeat offenders will be fined a minimum of $25 for each occurrence and face disciplinary sanctions up to and including the loss of housing privileges.

 Any resident who changes rooms without approval from the HRL Office will be fined.